hartenthaler/hh_extended_family/docs/architecture.md

 Ancestor and descendant implex detection is intentionally stricter than the general duplicate-membership warning.
 Duplicate membership means that the same person appears in more than one extended-family part.
 An implex is reported only when the same person is reachable through more than one biological direct-line path within the selected ancestor or descendant generations.
-Family-role loops are detected separately.
+Family-role loops are detected separately and use the same authoritative membership set as the unique-member count and internal clippings-cart export.
 For this purpose, the displayed extended family is treated as a kinship graph with spouse or partner edges and parent-child edges.
 A loop is reported only for a closed path that contains at least one spouse or partner edge and at least one parent-child edge and has at least four distinct people.
 This keeps ordinary parent-parent-child triangles out of the report while still showing matrimonial circuits and role loops such as the "I'm My Own Grandpa" pattern.